Mayank-that/Sale_Insights_Dashboard/README.md

 📑 Excel – for data cleaning, preprocessing, and quick exploratory analysis.

 🗄️ SQL – for querying, joining, and analyzing relational data.

+## 📂 Files in the Repository

+Excel Files – contains all the CSV files (Customer, Employees, Products, Invoices, Transactions).

+Queries – SQL scripts used for data cleaning, joining, and analysis.

+Dashboard – Power BI / Excel dashboard file showing sales insights.

+README.md – project overview, objectives, dataset info, and instructions.

+images – screenshots of the dashboard for quick preview.

+## ✅ Conclusion

+The Sales Insights Dashboard turned raw sales data into clear and useful information.
+By analyzing revenue, customers, products, and transactions, the project shows how data can highlight key trends and help in better decision-making.
+This kind of analysis can be valuable for any business that wants to understand its performance and plan for growth.

 🌐 GitHub – for version control and showcasing the project.